 - Antiquated and/or industrial agricultural practices.

-- Hostile political climate towards environmental policy initiatives.
+- Challenging political climate affecting environmental policy initiatives

 - Challenges to public lands.

 - The need to create more outdoor opportunities for underserved populations

 - Increased competition for philanthropic dollars.